leonardo-racic/fish-a-fiche/documentation/documentation.md

 ### Read.me

+A file used for the presentation of project on our github page.

 ### _config.yml

 ### accounts.json

+A file contaning the way we stocked all informations about a user, his personal data and his different cheat_sheet created.

 ### app.py

 ### cheat_sheet.json

+An example of cheat_sheet that you can create

 ### debug.log

 ### index.html

+there is currently nothing in, but will be used for github.

 ### main.sh

 ### requirement.txt

+A file listing all the external modules that need to be imported for the proper functioning of the site.

 ### singletons.py

+A file containing multitasking functions which avoid having to put them back each time in other files

 ### terminal_log.py

+A file which allows a user encountering a problem with the site to record their errors before sending them to the site's moderation team.
+Team which will therefore be able to analyze its problem based on the data recorded by the user